quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Re-identifying the mutator allele on chromosome 4 in the BXDs

-We applied our inter-haplotype distance method to 93 BXD RILs (Materials and Methods) with a total of 62,993 *de novo* germline mutations [@PMID:35545679].
+We applied our inter-haplotype distance method to 93 BXD RILs (*Materials and Methods*) with a total of 62,993 *de novo* germline mutations [@PMID:35545679].
-Using mutation data that were partitioned by 1-mer nucleotide context, we discovered a locus on chromosome 4 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}A; maximum adjusted cosine distance of 352.7 at marker ID `rs52263933`; position 116.75 Mbp in GRCm38/mm10 coordinates).
+Using mutation data that were partitioned by 1-mer nucleotide context, we discovered a locus on chromosome 4 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}A; maximum adjusted cosine distance of 1.22e-2 at marker ID `rs52263933`; position 116.75 Mbp in GRCm38/mm10 coordinates).

 ![
 **Results of inter-haplotype distance scans in the BXD RILs.**